Interesting Times in Education

 From October 15-21, 2013, Elspeth Yates ’14, Ryan Shah ’14, Shiv Ruparell ’15, Asha Ruparell ’15, Maris Schneider ’15 and Imaan Kherani ’16 travelled to King City, Ontario to participate in the IISPSC and experienced tremendous success.
 STS finished in fourth place out of 55 schools from across Canada, the United States, Great Britain, Peru, India, Germany and the Bahamas.
 This is the same tournament that STS hosted a year ago and many of the students and coaches complimented us on our very successful tournament.
 One of the benefits of hosting the tournament is that the following year, schools can bring six students to compete instead of the usual three.

 Our team did exceptionally well and the following students advanced to the finals: Shiv Ruparell in Original Oratory, Ryan Shah in Parliamentary Debate, Imman Kherani in After Dinner Speaking and Interpretive Reading and Elspeth Yates in Radio Broadcasting and Interpretive reading.
 Special congratulations goes to Elspeth Yates who placed 7th overall out of 160 students in the tournament allowing her to represent STS and Canada at the Worlds Public Speaking Competition held in Lithuania this April.
-As well special congratulations go to Imaan Kherani who place first in the category of After Dinner Speaking.
+As well special congratulations go to Imaan Kherani who place first in the category of After Dinner Speaking and to Shiv Ruparell, placing in the top 20 best speakers internationally.
 After the banquet and prior to the awards ceremony, Imaan had the privilege of delivering her after dinner speech to the entire audience.
 The tournament was hosted by The Country Day School a short distance from King City about 45 minutes north of Toronto.
 Like STS the school is situated in the country; however, most of the tournament was held at the King Conference Centre a short distance from the school.

 STS has a proud tradition of speech and debate and we are very pleased with how these six students represented our school at the IISPSC.